TarodBOFH/tarodbofh.github.io/_pages/about.md

 I always loved _"who first then what"_, even when looking for new employees as when looking for a new job myself.
 Social Responsibility is always a plus for me, be it company or personal level.

-I believe in flexibility (and flexible working hours), mainly because everyone's different and even same individuals are different on different days, but I also think it is important to be available when your team needs you.
+I believe in flexibility, mainly because everyone's different and even same individuals are different on different days, but I also think it is important to be available when your team needs you.
 In addition, engineering is a form of craftsmanship which involves creativity, and most of the time you don't really know when the creativity will arrive since it doesn't speak schedules.

-I also believe in state of the art, especially with the current pace in our sector.
+I also believe in continuous improvement, especially with the current pace in our sector.
 Research and Innovation is constantly happening but it cannot truly happen if there is no knowledge sharing inside the company.
 I am an agile enthusiast and I love high performing teams.